-It’s summer, the kids are out of school, and you’re likely looking for reasons to get out of the house—and maybe even out of town—after a long, stressful spring cooped up indoors.
-Franklin is usually our go-to for local Tennessee travel, but now the other side of Williamson County is offering more reasons than ever to add a Nolensville day trip to your summer plans with the launch of the 31A trail.
+As a native Tennessean, I’ve crisscrossed this state many times over.
+And while Franklin is usually our go-to for local Tennessee travel, the other side of Williamson County is offering more reasons than ever to add a Nolensville day trip to your summer plans with the 31A trail.

 This road, meandering through trading corridors that have existed for thousands of years, links the heart of Tennessee from Alabama to the capitol city Nashville via a two-lane highway that cuts through some of the prettiest countryside and land around.